UPDATED MAY 5, 2022

-In late October the Ontario government introduced Bill 27, the Working for Workers Act, 2021.
-As at the time of writing, it had its first reading in the Legislature—and it will likely pass and be proclaimed law in the coming months.
-The omnibus Bill amends various pieces of legislation with respect to provincially-regulated workplaces, including the Employment Standards Act, 2001 (“ESA”).
-The Bill is ambitious in scope, and certainly welcome, as it attempts to address some important legal problems currently facing employees and contractors.
-However, as I set out below, the Bill may have unintended consequences for both workers and employers that could take years to resolve while, at the same time, not dealing with other, pressing issues in employment law today.
+On October 25, 2021, the Ontario government introduced Bill 27, the Working for Workers Act, 2021 (Act).
+On December 2, 2021, it became law.
+The omnibus Act amends various pieces of legislation with respect to provincially-regulated workplaces, including the Employment Standards Act, 2001 (“ESA”).
+The Act is ambitious in scope, and certainly welcome, as it attempts to address some important legal problems currently facing employees and contractors.
+However, as I set out below, the Act may have unintended consequences for both workers and employers that could take years to resolve while, at the same time, not dealing with other, pressing issues in employment law today.

 In this post, I discuss the new prohibition against non-compete agreements.
-In future posts, I’ll address some other Bill 27 highlights.
+In a different post, I’ll address some other highlights of the Act.

 Non-Compete Agreements Are Prohibited

 The Act automatically amends the ESA so that no employer shall enter into an employment contract or other agreement with an employee that is, or that includes, a non-compete agreement (defined as “an agreement, or any part of an agreement, between an employer and an employee that prohibits the employee from engaging in any business, work, occupation, profession, project or other activity that is in competition with the employer’s business after the employment relationship between the employee and the employer ends”.)
 Any such non-compete agreement will be void.